wp-plugins/total-security/readme.txt

 For Core Exploit Scanner: Once you click the `One Click Scanner` button all tests will be run,

 depending on various parameters of your site this can take from ten seconds to 2-3 minutes.
-Please don’t reload the page until testing is done.
+Please don't reload the page until testing is done.

 Each test comes with a detailed explanation which you should use to determine whether it affects your site or not.
-Most test have simple to follow instructions on how to strengthen your site’s security.
+Most test have simple to follow instructions on how to strengthen your site's security.

 Color-coded results separate files into categories: